makiftutuncu/e/README.md

 }
 ```

+## Examples and Use Cases

+There are some example projects using e and some documented use cases where e can be helpful.
+You can find them in [examples](examples) folder.

 ## Development and Testing

 e is built with SBT.
 You can use `clean`, `compile`, `test` tasks for development and testing.